jacklule/DataViz-Syllabus/Tableau.md

 - Click on top or bottom toolbar for Create New Dashboard
 - In left grey sidebar, change size to Automatic
 - At the bottom of the sidebar, under Objects, change Tiled to Floating
 - drag 48 States to Dashboard.
-It comes with the year slider and list of names, which is not necessary.
-Drag and separate the slider from the list of top names.
+It comes with the year slider, gender filter and list of names, which is not necessary.
+Drag and separate the slider and gender filter from the list of top names.
 Click on drop down men for Top Names and select Remove from Dashboard.
-- reposition and make larger the year slider
+- reposition and make larger the year slider and the gender filter
 - drag Alaska and Hawaii to Dashboard.
-Remove top names but keep the slider
+Remove top names but keep the slider and gender filter
+- Drag and resize until the maps seem right to you

+Adding a title
+1. From the left pane, where the sheets are listed, click on text.
+2. Drag text out into the dashboard.
+Place it at the very top.
+3. In the text editor box, write “Baby Name Trends in the US, 1910‐2012”
+4. Make the text 18pt, bold, and centered.
+5. Hit OK.

+Saving and Publishing to the Web
+Save Dialog
+We are all done and it looks great!
+Let’s save it and share it with the world!
+Naming Schemes
+Whenever you build a dashboard in Tableau Public, the naming conventions will come up with an address like: public.tableausoftware.com/views/Filename/Dashboard name.
+Because of this, it’s important to name your dashboard (the same way you name a sheet) and your workbook something you are happy with.
+Sheets as Tabs
+There will be a checkbox that says “Show Sheets as Tabs”.
+What this does is makes all your sheets able for viewing.
+In this case, we will not want that, so make sure it is unchecked.
+URL and Embed Codes

+Once your dashboard is saved to the web you will get a preview screen.
+You’ll see a URL that was generated to take the viewer directly to the dashboard.
+There is also an embed code for the dashboard.
+If you switch which view you are looking at by clicking on a different sheet on the far left, the embed code and URL will change.
+Tableau automatically makes a unique code and URL for every view in your workbook.
+Embedding on your website
+To embed your dashboard, copy the embed code and paste it anywhere that allows for HTML input.